about:sleep (or lack thereof)

 device (168C:001C) present (alternate driver: ath_pci)

-Type these commands in the terminal one after other
+Run these commands in the Terminal, one after the other:

 sudo depmod -a